thorsjur/event-planner-itp/eventplanner/core/README.md

 - The persistence layer can be found at [/src/main/java/eventplanner/json](./src/main/java/eventplanner/json/)
 - The core layer can be found at [/src/main/java/eventplanner/core](./src/main/java/eventplanner/core/)

+We found it practical to create a common module for both the persistance and core -logic.
+The reason for this is that the persistence layer is very dependent on the core logic.
+And the core logic is mainly used in the persistence layer.

 ### Persistence layer

 The persistence layer can be found [here](./src/main/java/eventplanner/json/).